How to Grow and Care for Pindo Palm Tree (Butia capitata)

 Pindo Palm Appearance

-They are supported by 3-4 ft long petioles that have spines along both edges.
+Each leaf comprises 80-150 leaflets that stretch to around 20-26 inches in length.
+They are supported by 3-4 foot-long petioles adorned with spines along both edges.

 Pindo Palm Flowers and Fruits

-The flowers are monoecious, individual flowers are either male or female, but both sexes can be found on the same plant.
-They get pollinated is by insects and wind.
+Towards the end of spring, the Pindo Palm produces small yellow to orange-red flowers in clusters on large, 3-4 foot-long inflorescences.
+These flowers are monoecious, meaning individual flowers can be either male or female, but both sexes can be found on the same plant.
+They are typically pollinated by insects and wind.

 How to Care for Pindo Palm